-Newly planted young trees should not be fertilized until after they gain 6-8 inches (18 cm.) of growth.
-Thereafter, fertilizer should be applied around young limes in a 3-foot (just under a meter) ring.
+Newly planted young trees should not be fertilized until after they gain 6 to 8 inches (15-20 cm.) of growth.
+Thereafter, fertilizer should be applied around young limes in a 3 foot (just under a meter) ring.
 Be sure that the fertilizer does not touch the trunk or roots directly and avoid fertilizing lime trees with soluble nitrogen fertilizer when there’s likely to be heavy rain.

 The fertilizing of mature lime trees should occur three times per year.
 Fertilize once in the fall or winter, once in early spring, and again during late summer.
-If fertilizing a lime tree with slow release fertilizer, only apply every 6-9 months.
+If fertilizing a lime tree with slow release fertilizer, only apply every six to nine months.